 In colder weather, there’s nothing more comforting than a good hearty bowl of chili and a thick slice of cornbread.
-It’s pure comfort food and soul nourishment for me this time of year!
+Though not a traditional Ayurvedic dish or combo, it’s pure comfort food and soul nourishment for me this time of year!
 Taking a healthier approach to this standard combo, this four bean vegan chili uses sprouted legumes to increase digestibility and a warming mix of savory and sweet spices.
 It’s the perfect base recipe for a variety of grounding root veggies, swapping out the sweet potato for pumpkin or butternut squash as it calls to you.

 2 tbsp olive oil

 ½ large yellow onion, peeled and finely chopped

 1 cup dried du puy lentils, soaked overnight